Last updated: July 9, 2026

 Failed Check Severity

-In Prometheus, an alert is created when an alereting rule returns a value.
+In Prometheus, an alert is created when an alerting rule returns a value.
 There is no built-in notion of severity of the alert rule, which you usually manage with labels, and routing based on them in Alertmanager.

 In Dash0, Failed checks that are still ongoing can have two severities: